 SilviScan is a multifaceted technology developed in Australia.
 It is comprised of an advanced suite of software and instruments including a cell scanner, x-ray densitometer, and x-ray diffractometer, which are used together to measure wood structure and quality that are most relevant to the industry.
 This versatile technology is able to measure the tiniest fibre dimensions within a tree and the data may then be used to map the forests of an entire province.

 The integrated set of instruments is designed to evaluate samples taken non-destructively from standing trees.
 A cylindrical sample taken from the bark through to the tree’s center (pith) weighs just a few grams and is enough to detect the wood and fibre properties of a tree.
-FPInnovations is one of only three of organizations in the world to own one.
+FPInnovations is one of only three organizations in the world that owns one.

 Part of Tong’s research project involved analyzing thousands of tree rings in the Mauricie and Gaspé regions of Quebec.
 The data determined that slowed tree growth in the stands correlated with periods of insect infestation.
 Although the disturbances occurred at different times in the two regions, the decreased sequestration rate was the same.